samvitorsilva/Vervfy/README.md

 ---

 Vervfy's an ongoing side project, not a polished product.
-If something's broken or missing, that's probably just because I haven't gotten to it yet.